If you deal with depression or anxiety, you know all too well how frustrating it can be to find a treatment that gives relief.

 Therefore, in order to have a life free of these symptoms, the root cause must be uncovered and treatment needs to be tailored to each individual and their specific circumstance.

-For those of us who deal with anxiety and depression, it is essential for us to become our own health detective, reduce toxins, find healthy ways to deal with stress, and reach out for help when we need it.
+For those of us who deal with anxiety and depression, it is essential for us to become our own health detectives, reduce toxins, find healthy ways to deal with stress, and reach out for help when we need it.